Distractions pursue us daily. Distractions kill passion and lead to chaos!

 Number Three.
 Surge Capacity

-Tara describes how, in the first months of the pandemic, we were using our surge capacity.
+Tara describes how we used our surge capacity in the first months of the pandemic.
 Usually, you have an emergency, use your surge capacity, and then have time to recover.
 With the pandemic, it just goes on and on.

 Psychologist Ann Masten says,